-- 7.1 We will ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children may be needed. - 7.2 As part of providing a broad and balanced curriculum, relevant issues will be addressed through the PSHE curriculum, including self-esteem, emotional literacy, assertiveness, power, relationship and sex education, online safety, online bullying, sexting, child exploitation (CSE/CCE), sharing nudes and semi-nudes, female genital mutilation (FGM), preventing radicalisation, peer on peer abuse, consent, online safety, anti- bullying, unhealthy and abusive family relationships.
-The curriculum will reflect the statutory Relationship Education, Relationship and Sex Education and Health Education (DfE 2020).
-Further support can be obtained from the Health & Wellbeing Service (schoolwellbeing@leeds.gov.uk). - 7.3 Relevant issues will be addressed through other areas of the curriculum.
-For example, circle time, English, History, Drama, PSHE, Art and assemblies.
+7.1.1 We will ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children may be needed.

+- 7.1.2 As part of providing a broad and balanced curriculum, the PSHE/RSHE curriculum with reflect the statutory Relationship Education, Relationship and Sex Education and Health Education (DfE 2020).
+Relevant issues identified through the online My Health My School pupil perception survey will be addressed through the PSHE curriculum to ensure it is needs led.
+Some of these include self-esteem, emotional literacy, assertiveness, power, relationships and sex education, online safety, online bullying, sexting, child exploitation (CSE/CCE), sharing nudes and semi-nudes, female genital mutilation (FGM), preventing radicalisation, child on child abuse, consent, anti-bullying, unhealthy and abusive family relationships.
+Further support on both the My Health My School Survey and PSHE/RSE curriculum can be obtained from the Health and Wellbeing Service (schoolwellbeing@leeds.gov.uk) - 7.1.3 Relevant issues will be addressed through other areas of the curriculum.
+For example, English, History, Drama, Art and assemblies.

-7.4 Other areas of work
+7.2 Other areas of work

-- 7.4.1 All our policies that address issues of power and potential harm, e.g. Anti-Bullying, Equalities, Positive Handling, Behaviour, On-line Safety will be linked to ensure a whole school approach. - 7.4.2 Our Safeguarding and Child Protection policy cannot be separated from the general ethos of the school which is to ensure that children are treated with respect and dignity, feel safe, and are listened to. - 7.4.3 The school's online safety policy is reflective of the requirements set out in KCSiE (2021) in regards to content, contact, conduct and commerce.
+- 7.2.1 All our policies that address issues of power and potential harm, e.g., Anti-Bullying, Equalities, Positive Handling, Behaviour, On-line Safety and PSHE/RSHE will be linked to ensure a whole school approach. - 7.2.2 Our Safeguarding and Child Protection policy cannot be separated from the general ethos of the school which is to ensure that children are treated with respect and dignity, feel safe, and are listened to. - 7.2.3 The school's online safety policy is reflective of the requirements set out in KCSiE (2023) in regard to content, contact, conduct and commerce.
 The school's online safety policy is aligned to the school behaviour policy and reflects our approach to issues of online safety (including the sharing of nudes and semi-nudes) that empowers us to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.